 To claim exclusion from immunization requirements for reasons of conscience, including a religious belief, a signed DSHS affidavit must be presented by the scholar's parent, stating that the scholar's parent declines vaccinations for reasons of conscience, including because of the person's religious beliefs.
 The affidavit will be valid for a two-year period.
-Information for obtaining an affidavit for exclusion from immunization requirements is available at www.lmmunizeTexas.com (click on the link for "School & Child-Care Immunization Requirements").
+Information for obtaining an affidavit for exclusion from immunization requirements is available at www.ImmunizeTexas.com.
 The official DSHS affidavit form must be notarized and submitted to the school office within 90 days from the date it is notarized.
 The school will accept only official DSHS affidavit forms developed and issued by DSHS; no other forms or reproductions will be allowed.
 The scholar who has not received the required immunizations for reasons of conscience, including religious beliefs, may be excluded from school in times of emergency or epidemic declared by the commissioner of public health.